 Salary Range and Outlook

-The prospects for making a prosperous living in this field are excellent for the foreseeable future.
+The prospects for making a prosperous living in this field are excellent.
 Naturopathic medicine continues to gain acceptance and recognition throughout the United States and Canada.
-The income range for naturopathic physicians varies widely.
+The income range for naturopathic physicians may vary based on geography, years in practice, practice focus and number of patients seen per week.

 A resurgence of interest in naturopathic healing in North America in the 1970s resulted in the rapid growth and maturation of the naturopathic profession to the point it is today.
-As of 2014, there are seven accredited naturopathic medical programs at eight campus locations in North America.
+The accredited naturopathic medical programs are spread across North America.
 The Council on Naturopathic Medical Education (CNME) is the accrediting body for these programs.

-Graduates of CNME-accredited naturopathic medical institutions are eligible to sit for the Naturopathic Physicians Licensing Examination.
+Graduates of CNME-accredited naturopathic medical institutions are eligible to sit for the Naturopathic Physicians Licensing Examination (NPLEX).
 Only graduates from naturopathic medical schools accredited by the Council on Naturopathic Medical Education are eligible to sit for the professional board exams in states that require them.
-Graduates from accredited schools are eligible to practice in any state in which they meet the licensing or state requirements.
-In some states, graduates are required to pass rigorous professional board exams in order to be licensed as primary care general practice physicians.
+Graduates from accredited schools are eligible to practice in any US state or Canadian province in which they meet the licensing requirements.

 - American Association of Naturopathic Physicians